LeSiiN/lsn-evidence/README.md

 # lsn-evidence
     This Script was made from the evidence Code from qb-policejob!
 Please follow the Installation!

+# To-Do
+    Only allow to pick up a single Evidence Marker when near 2 (and show the 'E' Interact to just 1 Evidence Marker)

 # Features
 - Bullet casings as Evidence
 - Blood drop as Evidence